sheldonh/calculation/README.md

 They define *what* to test without defining *how* to test it.

 The acceptance test package provides a test suite that would be fully executable if it were not missing one key
-component: an imperative test provider.
-An imperative test provider defines *how* to test a solution implementation.
+component: an imperative tester.
+An imperative tester defines *how* to test a solution implementation.

-Instead, the acceptance test package defines the *interface* of the imperative test provider, and provides a mechanism for an implementation of that interface to be injected into the acceptance tests.
+Instead, the acceptance test package defines the *interface* of the imperative tester, and provides a mechanism for an implementation of that interface to be injected into the acceptance tests.

-Thus, each solution implementation incorporates the acceptance test package into its test suite, plugging in an imperative test provider that understands how to exercise its own implementation of the solution.
+Thus, each solution implementation incorporates the acceptance test package into its test suite, plugging in an imperative tester that understands how to exercise its own implementation of the solution.

 This strategy decouples the acceptance tests from the interface of the solution implementations, allowing them to be varied independently.
 This allows for the safe exploration of multiple implementation domains (*where* will this be